jsalinasf/cheat_sheets/kubernetesCommands.md

 ## Basic Overview

-### NODE
+### Node
 It is a physical or virtual machine in which kubernetes components are installed

-### CLUSTER
+### Cluster
 It is a set of Nodes grouped together
 There are two roles: Master and Worker (also known as Minion)
-* Master: Manages the cluster, monitors containers/nodes, stores the information about the members of the cluster
+* Master: Responsible for orchestating containers, Manages the cluster, monitors containers/nodes, stores the information about the members of the cluster
 * Worker: Runs containers

-### KUBERNETES COMPONENTS
+### Kubernetes Components

-#### MASTER
+#### Master
-1. api/server: Receives configuration/management requests from frontend tools, cli
+1. API server: Acts as the frontend for receiving management requests for the cluster.
+Everyone (Users, management devices, tools, cli, etc) talks to the API server to interact with the cluster
-1. etcd: stores cluster configuration.
-It is a key:value shared store.
-It is distrinbuted between all of the MASTERS
+1. etcd: It is distributed reliable key-data store used by Kubernetes where all of the data used to manage the cluster is saved.
+It is distributed among all of the Cluster Master Nodes.
+Implements locks to ensure conflicts between the masters
-1. scheduler
+1. scheduler: Distributes containers amoong multiple nodes
+1. controller: Responsible for noticing when containers or nodes go down.
+It makes decicions to bring up new containers under such a cases (Brain behind orchestation)

-#### WORKER
+#### Worker
-1. runtime (container engine: docker, crios or rocket)
-1. kubelet (kubernetes agent)
+1. container runtime: It is the unbderline software that is used to run containers (Container Engine) such as: Docker, crios or rocket
+1. kubelet: It is the agent that runs on each node of the cluster, it is responsible for making sure that containers are running as expected